brentjsimon/brentjsimon.github.io/README.md

 ## Deployment

-Step 1: Download Python3.6 & install development environment for your terminal
+* Step 1: Download Python3.6 & install the following python development environment for your terminal:
 	1. pip
 	2. virtualenv
 	3. git
-Step 2: Pull from repository - https://github.com/brentjsimon/brentjsimon.github.io
+* Step 2: Pull from repository - https://github.com/brentjsimon/brentjsimon.github.io
-Step 3: Open terminal using cmd on 'run program' and change your directory to where you stored the repository to your local drive and then type 'testpython.py'
+* Step 3: Open terminal using cmd on 'run program' and change your directory to where you stored the repository to your local drive and then type 'testpython.py'
-Step 4: Open up any browser and type "localhost:5000" Step 5: Enter an item you wish to search
+* Step 4: Open up any browser and type "localhost:5000"
+* Step 5: Enter an item you wish to search
-Step 6: Select a sort value.
+* Step 6: Select a sort value.
-Step 7: Done
+* Step 7: Done

 ## Built With